 On the cantonal level, Staff employed by private security companies is working in many cantons and facilities (prisons and other penal institutions, and centres for the execution of court measures).
-However, the tasks entrusted to these staff vary with companies exclusively providing security services outside the institutions or execute tasks requiring direct contact with the inmates which could include the use of direct force.
-In almost all concerned cantons, cantonal legislation applying the use of private security personnel is already been elaborated for upcoming legislative amendments.
+The tasks entrusted to these companies vary and include providing security services outside the institutions as well as tasks requiring direct contact with the inmates which could include the use of direct force.
+In almost all concerned cantons, cantonal legislation applying the use of private security personnel is already in place or has already been elaborated for upcoming legislative amendments.